How To Protect Your Privacy Online 2023: If you are looking for tips on how to protect your privacy online, look no further.

 This is a great feature because nobody wants to re-enter their WiFi password day after day, especially in their own home.

 In this day and age hackers are able to create fictitious WiFi accounts with enticing names such as “Free Wifi” in order to get your devices to automatically connect.
 This is, of course, assuming that you enable auto-connect to WiFi on your smart devices and tablets/laptops.

 To avoid this, you can either disable the auto-connect feature or routinely wipe your device from connecting you from all WiFi locations you wish.

 In most cases, you can simply go to settings and delete all of them at once (depending on your device).

-Sometimes the easiest way to gain access to other individuals personal information such as their banking records is to go through their trash.
+Sometimes, the easiest way to gain access to other individuals’ personal information such as their banking records is to go through their trash.
 Yes, this sounds gross and disgusting but you would be surprised at the number of identity theft reports in 2018 (over 3 Million!).